irworkshop/accountability_datacleaning/state/al/lobby/docs/al_lobby_diary.md

 for 2020, these two files do not show the relationship between each lobbyist and those entites for which they lobby.

-Instead, that relationship is documents on annual filings for each individual lobbyist.
+Instead, that relationship is documented on annual filings for each individual lobbyist.
 These reports are given as PDF documents and can be searched from the [AEC search page](http://ethics.alabama.gov/search/PublicEmployeeSearch.aspx).